anairo98/kubernetes-training/docs/index.md

 1. Some fundamental concepts
 2. Prerequisites
+3. podman/ Docker
 3. Work on your Cluster
-4. Deploy ypur first Microservice Application on OpenShift
+4. Deploy ypur first Microservice Application on Red Hat OpenShift

 ## Disclaimer